Deep-MI/FastSurfer/HypVINN/README.md

  *  `--t2 </dir/T2**.nii.gz>` : T2 image path
  * `--seg_log` :  Path to file in which run logs will be saved.
 If not set logs will be stored in /sd/sid/logs/hypvinn_seg.log
 ### Image processing options
  * `--no_reg` : Deactivate registration of T2 to T1.
-If multi modal input is used; images need to be registered externally,
+If multi-modal input is used; images need to be registered externally,
  * `--reg_mode` : Freesurfer Registration type to run. coreg : mri_coreg (Default) or robust : mri_robust_register.
  * `--qc_snap`: Activate the creation of QC snapshots of the predicted HypVINN segmentation.
 ###  FastSurfer Technical parameters (see FastSurfer documentation)